 1.2 “Designated Director” means a managing director or whole-time director of Coinygram who has been appointed and authorised to administer Coinygram’s anti-money laundering measures, in accordance with the PMLA;

 1.3 ‘FIAU’ refers to the Unit responsible for ensuring that the PMLA and ancillary legislation are implemented into our laws.
 The Unit was set up in 2001 by virtue of Act XXXI of 2001 through the PMLA which provides for its establishment.
-It is a government agency having a distinct legal personality which is responsible for the implementation of the AML/ CFT regime in Malta, for monitoring compliance with the relevant legislative provisions, and for the collection, collation, processing, analysis and dissemination of information with a view to combating ML and Funding of Terrorism.
+It is a government agency having a distinct legal personality which is responsible for the implementation of the AML/ CFT regime in Lithuania, for monitoring compliance with the relevant legislative provisions, and for the collection, collation, processing, analysis and dissemination of information with a view to combating ML and Funding of Terrorism.

 1.4 Money-Laundering “ML” refers to: